-- If you express an interest in obtaining additional information about our services, request customer support, use our “Contact Us” or similar features, sign up for an event, webinar or contest, or download certain content, we may require that you provide to us your contact information, such as your name, job title, company name, address, phone number, email address;
+If you express an interest in obtaining additional information about our Services, request customer support, use our Contact Us or similar features, sign up for an event, webinar, or contest, or download certain content, we may require that you provide us with your contact information, such as your name, job title, company name, address, phone number, or email address.

-- If you use and interact with our websites, we automatically collect log files and other information about your device and your usage of our websites through analytic technologies (i.e. Google Analytics), such as Internet Protocol (IP) addresses or other identifiers, which may qualify as Personal Data (please see the “What device and usage data we process” section, below); and
+If you use or interact with our Public Websites, we automatically collect log files and other information about your device, such as Internet Protocol (IP) addresses or other identifiers, and your usage of our websites through analytic technologies (i.e., Google Analytics).
+This information may qualify as Personal Data (please see the What Device and Usage Data We Process section below).

 If you provide to us or to our service providers any Personal Data relating to other individuals, you represent that you have the authority to do so and permit us to use the Personal Data in accordance with this Privacy Statement.

 4.1 Log Files

 As a standard practice for most websites, we gather certain information automatically via log files when you use our Public Websites.
 This information may include your IP address (or proxy server), device and application identification numbers, your location, your browser type, your Internet service provider and/or mobile carrier, the pages and files you viewed, your searches, your operating system, system configuration information, and date and time stamps associated with your usage.
 This information is used to analyze overall trends to help us provide and improve our Public Websites and to improve their security and continued proper functioning.
 We also collect IP addresses from users when they log in to our Services as part of our security features.